resourcepool/training-room-booking/README.md

 All is done on day 3?
 Here are a few features we as a customer would have loved to have available.
  * Link with Google calendar
+ * Add a recommendation engine in case a room is not available according to the provided rules
  * Send notification emails (reminders)
  * Implement front validation with jQuery
  * Implement backend tests